Scalable symmetric Tucker tensor decomposition: Applications

 \cref{hypercube} shows the data structure of a typical HSI image.
 It is a $3$-way hypercube $\tX \in \Real^{n \times p_1 \times p_2}.$ The data consists of $n$ band images in $\Real^{p_1\times p_2}$ and $p = p_1p_2$ HSI pixels in $\Real^n$.

 We use a real hyperspectral image from the Airport-Beach-Urban dataset.\footnote{The dataset is available at \url{http://xudongkang.weebly.com/data-sets.html}.} The scene was taken at Gulfport, Florida by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) sensor.
 The top two images of \cref{airport4} are the false-color composite image and the detection reference image (with white spots depicting the anomalous aircraft).
-The number of bands is $n=191$ and the size of each band is $p_1\times p_2 = 100 \times 100.$ The $d$-th moment would take $10000 \times 191^d$ flops and $191^d$ space to form and store.
-Instead we use scalable algorithms for the moment decomposition task.
+The number of bands is $n=191$ and the size of each band is $p_1\times p_2 = 100 \times 100.$ We use scalable algorithms for the moment decomposition task.